Our mission is to connect essential dental services with the most underserved communities in East Africa.

 The Long-Term Goal

 Our long-term goal is to become a sustainable and dependable contributor to East African communities in need of health care services.
-We plan to connect care with tens of thousands of children and adults in need, leaving no patient behind.
+We plan to connect care with tens of thousands of children and adults in need.

 Zosseo Overland Support strongly believes every individual can contribute to positive social changes across borders.
 Our approach represents a platform where anyone, health professional or not, can contribute to our mission.